sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 - Explore logging capabilities and visibility against the MITRE Attack framework
 - Review alert capabilities based on active rules
 - Determine gaps in visibilities
-- Evaluate gaps in rules
+- Evaluate gaps in alert rules
 - Review areas where there is no visibility or rules

 ## Exercise Preparation